Keyfactor/nameshield-caplugin/docsource/configuration.md

 ## Certificate Template Creation Step

 When defining templates, use the product names as the ProductID (e.g. Digicert Secure Site EV) as opposed to the ID (e.g. ABC012)

+## Requirements

+TODO Requirements is a required section